Wladimir Klitschko: Legacy

-During Klitschko's reign as world heavyweight champion, his fights regularly drew between 300 and 500 million viewers worldwide.
-Klitschko has been named multiple times among the 100 highest paid athletes in the world by Forbes: he was ranked 24th in 2012 (estimated earnings $28 million between June 2011 and June 2012), 41st in 2013 ($24 million), 25th in 2014 ($28 million), 63rd in 2015 ($22.5 million) and 98th in 2017 ($21.5 million).
-Klitschko was unranked by Forbes in 2016, despite the fact that he reportedly earned $22.5 million for the fight against Tyson Fury in November 2015 alone (100th-ranked Buster Posey earned $20.8 million; 85th-ranked Conor McGregor earned $22 million).
-Wladimir Klitschko's total professional career earnings' estimations vary between €150 million (cca $200 million) and $250 million.
+During Klitschko's reign as world heavyweight champion, his fights would reportedly draw up to 500 million viewers worldwide.
+Klitschko has been named multiple times among the 100 highest paid athletes in the world by Forbes: he was ranked 24th in 2012 (Forbes' inaugural list; estimated income $28 million between 1 June 2011 and 1 June 2012), 41st in 2013 ($24 million), 25th in 2014 ($28 million), 63rd in 2015 ($21.5 million) and 98th in 2017.
+During his active career Klitschko was only omitted from the Forbes' list once, in 2016, despite the fact that he reportedly earned $22.5 million for the fight against Tyson Fury in November 2015 (100th-ranked Buster Posey earned $20.8 million; 85th-ranked Conor McGregor earned $22 million).
+Wladimir Klitschko's total professional career earnings' estimations vary between €150 million and $250 million.
 Known for charity work and philanthropy, Wladimir is one of only 15 current or former alive athletes that have been named UNESCO Champions for Sport.

-Considered national heroes in Ukraine, in 2008 the Klitschko brothers were ranked number 15 in Inter's list of the 100 Greatest Ukrainians following a nation-wide poll that saw around 2.5 million people casting their votes.
+Considered national heroes in Ukraine, in 2008 the Klitschko brothers were voted the 15th greatest Ukrainians of all time following a nation-wide poll that saw around 2.5 million people casting their votes.
 Boxing fights involving one of the Klitschko brothers regularly attracted between 10 and 20 million viewers in Ukraine; Wladimir's fight against Alexander Povetkin generated even bigger viewership numbers, attracting 23 million viewers.
 Wladimir has been named multiple times among the 100 most influential people in Ukraine by Korrespondent: he was ranked 95th in 2006, 88th in 2010, 43rd in 2011, 51st in 2012 and 45th in 2013.
 Forbes named Klitschko the most popular celebrity in Ukraine in 2015, placing him ahead of a singer Svyatoslav Vakarchuk and Kvartal 95 Studio, and ranked him second and third in 2012 and 2013 respectively (the ranking wasn't conducted in 2014).
 In 2017, Wladimir was honoured with the Order of Liberty, the highest Ukrainian honour that can be awarded to a person of any nationality, for his achievements in sports and contribution to the economical, scientific and cultural development of Ukraine.